andrejandre/Location-Tracking-Research/README.md

 # Feb 13 2019

 It was determined in the latest meeting that the newtonian setup in lab is not optimal for data collection with the accelerometer, and that the test conducted on Feb 5 is enough proof that the device and algorithm are ready for new milestones.
+This is due to the fact that the track and cart used in the setup introduce a lot of random jitter that masks the acceleration we are seeking.

 Our tests today involved walking in a straight line outdoors, accounting for X and Y axes data and zeroing out Z. We are attaching the accelerometer to a mobile device to log GPS and acceleration data simultaneously.